 Over 115,000 audio and braille titles from the National Library Service for the Blind and Print Disabled (NLS) through the Library of Congress.
 For more information and to sign up visit the NLS website.

-Equipment for low vision and physically disabled patrons are located throughout the library.
+Equipment and software for low vision and physically disabled patrons are located throughout the library.
 Please ask a staff member if you need any assistance.

 All of our public computers in the Adult Services area have Microsoft Windows 10 which includes accessibility features like Narrator.
 Ask the reference staff for assistance in using this if you are unfamiliar.

-Internet stations 7 and 10 each have a trackball mouse, and a Kinder Keyboard that includes a larger font with bold, white lettering.
+Internet stations 7 and 10 each have a Kinder Keyboard that includes a larger font with bold, white lettering.
+Station 10 also has a trackball mouse, in addition to a traditional mouse.

 We have several reading magnifiers at the front circulation desk that you can borrow.